logicmonitor/lm-powershell-module/README.md

 - **Set-LMWebsite**: Added `alertExpr` alias for `SSLAlertThresholds` parameter for improved API compatibility.
 Updated synopsis to reflect enhanced parameter validation.
 - **New-LMWebsite**: Added `alertExpr` alias for `SSLAlertThresholds` parameter for improved API compatibility.
 - **Format-LMFilter**: Enhanced filter string escaping to properly handle special characters like parentheses, dollar signs, ampersands, and brackets in filter expressions.
+- **Import-LMLogicModule**: Marked as deprecated with warnings.
+Users should migrate to `Import-LMLogicModuleFromFile` for access to newer API endpoints and features.

 ### Bug Fixes
 - **Add-ObjectTypeInfo**: Fixed "Cannot bind argument to parameter 'InputObject' because it is null" error by adding `[AllowNull()]` attribute to handle successful but null API responses.